sany2k8/sany2k8/README.md

 - 🌱 I’m currently learning big data and data engineering.
 - 👯 I’m looking to collaborate on data engineering task.
 - 🤔 I’m ready to help with php, python, regex, database, aws, and so on.
-- 💬 Ask me about anything data and database related
+- 💬 Ask me about anything data and database related.
 - 🥅 2021 Goals: Help others on what I learned so far?
-- ⚡ Fun fact: I love to learn, code, pray, and play all game
+- ⚡ Fun fact: I love to learn, code, pray, and play all types of game.
 - 📫 How to reach me: [sany2k8][profile]
-- 😄 Pronouns: He/Him/Sany
+- 😄 Pronouns: He/Him

 ---